sectasy0/pyi18n/README.md

 A few motivating and useful examples of how pyi18n can be used.

-In first step you have to create locales folder in your main application folder.
-Then you can create your own locale files in this folder.
+To use PyI18n in your application, you will first need to create a locales folder in the root directory of your project.
+Within this folder, you can create locale files in the format of your choice (e.g. YAML, JSON).

-for example:
+For example:

 ```sh
 $ mkdir -p my_app/locales